Long-tail traffic: Web site provisioning for long-tail traffic

 Workload pattern complexities (for example, bursty arrival patterns) can significantly affect resource demands, throughput, and the latency encountered by user requests, in terms of higher average response times and higher response time variance.
 Without adaptive, optimal management and control of resources, SLAs based on response time are impossible.
 The capacity requirements on the site are increased while its ability to provide acceptable levels of performance and availability diminishes.
 Techniques to control and manage long-tail traffic are discussed in the following section.

 The ability to accurately forecast request patterns is an important requirement of capacity planning.
 A practical consequence of burstiness and heavy-tailed and correlated arrivals is difficulty in capacity planning.

 With respect to SLAs, the same level of service for heavy-tailed distributions requires a more powerful set of servers, compared with the case of independent light-tailed request traffic.
 To guarantee good performance, focus needs to be given to peak traffic duration because it is the huge bursts of requests that most degrade performance.
-That is why some busy sites require more head room (spare capacity) to handle the volumes; for example, a high-volume online trading site reserves spare capacity with a ratio of three to one.
+That is why some busy sites require more headroom (spare capacity) to handle the volumes; for example, a high-volume online trading site reserves spare capacity with a ratio of three to one.

 Reference to additional information on the effect of long-range dependency on network performance can be found in the external links section.